robcarver17/skipperman/docs/patrol_boat_help.md

 I'd advise you to read about swapping in the [volunteer rota](volunteer_rota_help#swapping) before looking at swapping here, they work in exactly the same way except that you can swap boats, or boats and roles.

 The swap button &#8693; allows you to swap round two volunteers.
 Note that a swap button moves roles 'up and down' between volunteers on the same day, whilst a copy moves them 'left and right' across days for the same volunteer.
 Just as for copying, we can swap boats using &#8693 B or boats and roles with &#8693 BR (we can't swap just roles - that can only be done on the [volunteer rota page](volunteer_rota_help#swaps)).
-It's also not possible to swap boats and roles if you are a DI, coach or AI; swapping boats and roles is usually used for moving people between lake and river boats.
+Swapping boats and roles is usually used for moving people between lake and river boats.
 Consider this starting point:

 ![boat_pre_swap.png](/static/boat_pre_swap.png)

 - Simon, Beth and Jake can all swap boats and roles.
-- Richard is an instructor so we can only swap boats with him.
+- Richard is an instructor so although we can swap roles, it's not advised.

 ## Swap boats